Ueli Maurer: Swiss Federal Council

 On 27 November 2008, the party's parliamentary group unanimously nominated both Maurer and Blocher as candidates to succeed Schmid as Federal Councillor.
 With Blocher – who was ousted from the Federal Council in 2007 – considered unelectable by all other parties, the Neue Zürcher Zeitung and other Swiss media called Maurer the clear frontrunner for the Council seat even before his nomination.
 On 10 December 2008 Maurer was elected to the Federal Council in the third round of voting with 122 votes, a margin of a single vote.

 Maurer was elected Vice President of Switzerland for 2012, alongside President Eveline Widmer-Schlumpf.
 On 5 December 2012 he was elected President of the Swiss Confederation for 2013.

-Maurer was reelected as Federal Councillor on 8 December 2015; on 11 December 2015 he was selected to become head of the Federal Department of Finance, with newly-elected Federal Councillor Guy Parmelin, a fellow member of the SVP/UDC, replacing him as head of the Federal Department of Defence, Civil Protection and Sports.
-As Switzerland's Finance Minister, Maurer attended the 2017 G20 Hamburg summit, becoming the first Federal Councillor to attend a G20 summit.
+Maurer was reelected as federal councillor on 8 December 2015; on 11 December 2015 he was selected to become head of the Federal Department of Finance, with newly-elected federal councillor Guy Parmelin, a fellow member of the SVP/UDC, replacing him as head of the Federal Department of Defence, Civil Protection and Sports.
+As Switzerland's finance minister, Maurer attended the 2017 G20 Hamburg summit, becoming the first federal councillor to attend a G20 summit.

 Maurer became President of the Swiss Confederation for a second time for 2019 after serving as vice president under Alain Berset in 2018.
 On 29 April 2019, during his visit in China, Maurer signed a Memorandum of Understanding under the Belt and Road Initiative.
-On 16 May 2019, Maurer met President Donald Trump in the White House, becoming the first Swiss President to meet a United States President in that location.
+On 16 May 2019, Maurer met President Donald Trump in the White House, becoming the first Swiss president to meet a United States president in that location.
 The two discussed several issues, including Iran and a potential free trade agreement.

 On 20 September 2022 Maurer announced his resignation, effective 31 December.

+Later career

+On 1 January 2023, Maurer joined the ethics committee of the International Olympic Committee.

+In February 2024, Maurer criticized "hysteria around Covid" and vaccine mandates, and defended his actions as Federal Councillor during the pandemic.

+Personal life

+In 1976, Maurer married Anne-Claude Peter, a social worker, who was the daughter of Jacques Peter, originally a carpenter, who served as a missionary in Ghana.
+They were introduced at Seattle–Tacoma International Airport during travels, as she was in the U.S. as an au pair and he traveled to Alaska, following his grandfathers footsteps.
+They had six children;